-- For all council-run camp locations, some areas are ADA accessible, but not all parts are.
+- For campers sleeping on site, each camper will be assigned their own bed.
+Beds are private spaces not shared with others.
+Campers have separate sleeping spaces from staff members.
+If a camper needs the attention of a staff member during the night, they will have access to the staff member's sleeping area. - For all council-run camp locations, some parts are ADA accessible, but not all parts are.
 Every camp has rustic locations on site.
 Our camp team is happy to discuss particulars for a specific camp location. - Camp is often a busy and loud place.
 At times, it may be overwhelming for campers who are neurodivergent or have sensory issues.
 We will gladly talk through what to expect with you and your camper and can discuss accommodations to set them up for success. - Dietary needs can be accommodated with advance notice.
 Be sure to include camper dietary restrictions and needs in your camper's required CampDoc paperwork and contact the camp director with any questions or concerns.